Hyperthyroidism, also known as overactive thyroid, is a condition where the thyroid gland produces more thyroid hormone than the body needs.

 - Exophthalmos (bulging of the eyes)

 To diagnose hyperthyroidism, a healthcare professional may order blood tests to gauge the levels of thyroid hormones in the body, such as thyroid-stimulating hormone (TSH), and perform a thorough clinical assessment.
-Other tests that may be performed include thyroid ultrasound, thyroid radioactive iodine uptake, and additional thyroid hormone levels like triiodothyronine (serum T3), thyroxine (serum T4), or free T4 (FT4).
+Other tests that may be performed include thyroid ultrasound, thyroid radioactive iodine uptake, and additional thyroid hormone levels like triiodothyronine (T3), thyroxine (T4), or free T4 (FT4).

 Treatment can vary depending on the cause of hyperthyroidism.
 Common treatments include antithyroid drugs, radioactive iodine ablation of the thyroid, or surgical removal of the thyroid (known as a thyroidectomy).
 Beta-blockers — drugs that reduce blood pressure and heart rate — may also be prescribed to help treat cardiovascular symptoms associated with hyperthyroidism.